SeaBa55/workout-tracker/README.md

 workout-tracker_v1.1 - Created api-routes.js and established functional getLastWorkout route, which is called upon initial page load of index.html.

 workout-tracker_v1.2 - Fixed Total Workout Duration data input by adding a tallyDuration function, which sums all existing exersise durations for the last workout.

+workout-tracker_v1.3 - Added functionallity to the New Workout button in index.html.

+workout-tracker_v1.4 - Added functionallity to the Continue Workout button in index.html.
+User is now able to create a new workout or continue their last workout (by adding new exercises), while successfully updating the database.